fiveace-Merill/luxdev-prep-course/postgres/readme.md

 4. **Average grade per score**

-For each letter, finds the corresponding numeric score, and finds the mean score per course.
+For each letter, find the corresponding numeric score, and finds the mean score per course.
 Can be used for ranking overall course perfomance.

 5. **Students not enrolled in any course**

 Finds the students in the system who are not yet enrolled to any course.

-6. ** Average grade per student**
+6. **Average grade per student**

 For each student, find the average score for all their enrolled courses.